-Establishing the new Trust
+Establishing a charitable Trust

-The Implementation section suggests things to consider when establishing a new Parks Trust, recruiting a Board, and going live.
+The Implementation section suggests things to consider when establishing a new charitable Parks Trust, recruiting a Board, and going live.

 - Decision making - how to make decisions relating to the creation of a Parks Trust and when to formally establish the Parks Trust legal structures.
 It might be helpful to consider establishing a 'Shadow Board'.
 This will all need resources and staffing.